PRIVIC: A privacy-preserving method for incremental collection of location data: Introduction

-One important point is that the BA requires the knowledge of the original distribution to provide the optimal mechanism.
+One important point to note is that BA requires the knowledge of the original distribution to provide the optimal mechanism.
 When it is fed with only an approximation of the distribution, it only provides an approximated result.
-We acknowledge that the distribution of the original data is usually off limits, and even when available, it typically gets outdated over time.
-In any case, we can soundly assume that it is not available actuated by the fact that it is essentially the reason for collecting the data.
-Hence we have a vicious circle: we want to collect data in a privacy-friendly fashion to estimate the original distribution, and at the same time we want to use a privacy mechanism that requires knowing a good approximation of the original distribution.
+We acknowledge that the distribution of the original data is usually off-limits and, even when available, it typically gets outdated over time.
+In any case, we can soundly assume that it is not available because it is essentially the reason for collecting the data.
+Hence we have a vicious circle: we want to collect data in a privacy-friendly fashion to estimate the original distribution while wanting to use a privacy mechanism that requires knowing a good approximation of the original distribution.
+Motivated by this dilemma, we propose PRIVIC, an incremental data collection method providing extensive privacy protection for the users of LBS's, while retaining a high utility for both them and the service providers, and ensuring that both parties, acting in their best interest, would benefit from the end mechanism.